Energy isn’t cheap but switching to a different tariff could save you money on your business electricity.

 To compare business energy quotes with Money.co.uk, simply hit the button at the top of the page, enter your business’s postcode into the entry box, and our partner, Bionic, will do the rest.

 Bionic will search the market for the tariff that best suits your needs and call you to discuss potential options.

 If you don't use a lot of energy as part of running your business from home, it may be cheaper for you to get a home energy deal.
-However, it's worth considering a business electricity deal if you find you're using a lot of energy.
+However, it's worth considering a business electricity deal if you’re using a lot of energy for your business.

 Yes, some suppliers offer contracts that only last six months.
 If you’re a new business or plan to move, this could give you the flexibility you need as many fixed business energy plans last longer than typical home energy deals.